a-amansharma/esp32-six-wheel-drive/README.md

 Move backward and rotate right.
 ```

-The AI converts instructions into rover actions automatically.
+The AI converts instructions into Car actions automatically.

 ---